amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 **The two stories of IPC 377**

-In first story, a mostly orthodox government decided to use their morals to disctate rules for others decided certain acts were wrong and should be criminal.
+In first story, a mostly orthodox government decided to use their morals to dictate rules for others decided certain acts were wrong and should be criminal.

 Indians did not really believe that.